 Source: Asian Paints Ltd – Wikipedia

-Now, let us look as the financials of the Asian paints.
+Now, let us look at the financials of the Asian Paints.

-Here, we can also notice that Asian paints is a virtually debt free company.
+Here, we can also notice that Asian paint is a virtually debt-free company.
 The total debt of Asian paints is around Rs 37.21 crores against the net worth of Rs 6,950 crores.

-Overall, Asian paints is a fundamentally strong company with healthy growth rate and should be considered worth investing as one of the great stocks for long term investment in India.
+Overall, Asian paints is a fundamentally strong company with a healthy growth rate and should be considered worth investing as one of the great stocks for long-term investment in India.

-All the three stocks explained in this post- ITC, HDFC Bank, and Asian paints are large cap companies.
+All the three stocks explained in this post- ITC, HDFC Bank, and Asian paints are large-cap companies.
 They have almost a monopoly in the market with a huge moat.
-The management of these companies are transparent and effective.
-In short, these three stocks are few among the best Stocks for Long term Investment in India.
+The management of these companies is transparent and effective.
+In short, these three stocks are few among the best stocks for long term investment in India.